Dasharo/docs/docs/variants/asrock_turind8ud/initial-deployment.md

 ## Flashing Dasharo

-To flash Dasharo on the platform, it is currently only possible with an external programmer.
+Flashing Dasharo on the platform is currently only possible with an external programmer.
 Follow the same process as in the [recovery section](recovery.md#external-flashing).